Welcome to today's edition of the Rush 24-7 podcast.

 This is where you can't plug him into the narrative.

-Has there ever been a president about whom you could honestly say, like we can with Obama, look at what he has destroyed in a year and a half.
+Has there ever been a president about whom you could honestly say, like we can with Obama, look at what he has destroyed in a year and a half?

 We've never characterized a president that way.

-We've never had a president about whom I told a ranking Republican, if we had pulled off in a year and a half the same thing that we like, same stuff that we want to do, that this guy's pulled off in a year and a half, we would be ecstatically happy just as he is.
+We've never had a president about whom I told a ranking Republican if we had pulled off in a year and a half the same thing that we like, same stuff that we want to do that this guy's pulled off in a year and a half, we would be ecstatically happy just as he is.

 Damn.

-Yes, I here's my hurricane.
+Yes, here's my hurricane.

-Nope, I'm not gonna play it.
+Nope, I'm not going to play it.

 I need to set it up.